 This program is supported by Blugold Commitment FLIIE Funding for undergraduate UWEC students.
-While students are encouraged to participate in multiple high-impact immersion programs, each student is eligible to receive BCDT funding for only one FLIIE experience.
+While students are encouraged to participate in multiple high-impact immersion programs, each student is eligible to receive

+BCDT funding for only one FLIIE experience.
 Graduate and non-UWEC students are not eligible to receive this funding.
-Blugold Commitment funding is not able to cover the costs of tuition, but will include \$1500/student towards the program fee in 2018.
+Blugold Commitment funding is not able to cover the costs of tuition, but will include \$1,500 per student towards the program fee in 2019.